-As indicated in section 4.1, the Commission recommends that a DCF test should be based as much as possible on full incremental costs.
+As indicated in section 4.1, the Commission requires that the DCF test should be based as much as possible on full incremental costs.
 This implies that recognition of required SI costs should be included to the extent that those are required by added load from system extensions.